Learning Outcomes

 - The doctrine of precedent requires courts to follow previous decisions on the same legal issue.

-- Stare decisis is the principle fundamental to the doctrine of precedent.
+- Stare decisis is the principle central to the doctrine of precedent, ensuring legal certainty and consistency.

 - Binding precedent must be followed; persuasive precedent may be considered but is not obligatory.